hotNipi/node-red-contrib-ui-level/README.md

 The segments's values and colors are also customizable within the configuration but cannot be set with a msg.

 You can choose anmations to be `soft` or `reactive` or animations can be turned `off` completely.

+You can choose between 3 different stripe shape.
+Thin, Normal and Thick